Agriculture & Farming

 • Multi-tier systems (aviaries): Maximum 9 birds per m2 of usable area at each level, with no more than 4 tiers

-'Usable area' means floor area with minimum 30 cm headroom, covered with litter or perforated/slatted flooring, excluding nest boxes.
+'Usable area' means an area at least 30 cm wide with at least 45 cm headroom and a floor slope not exceeding 14%, covered with litter or perforated/slatted flooring, excluding nest boxes.

 Broilers (meat chickens)